hafslundnett/hn-config-lib-go/README.md

 # hn-config-lib-go

-GO-implemented config library
+GO-implementation of Vault for HafslundNett

 UNDER DEVELOPMENT

-To test or run: Set environment variables VAULT_ADDR as the address of vault and set GITHUB_TOKEN as a github login token.
+To run: Make sure environment variables are set before running.
+VAULT_ADDR is the address of vault.
+If not set (or empty) it will default to localhost.
+GITHUB_TOKEN is a github login token.
+If not set (or empty) it will default to use K8 to login.

+VAULT_CACERT
 If the Vault does not have a publicly signed Ca certificate, you may set VAULT_CACERT as the file location of the self-signed certificate for the vault server (.pem format).